villares/py.processing-play/java_to_python.md

 ### Getting started

+- As you probably know already, Python uses indentation to place code lines 'inside' a function definition and in many other code nesting structures.
+In Java the braces`{}` rule, but it is common for the indentation to also reflect the code hierachy, even if this is not mandatory, so use the IDE auto-formatting tool before you start, and take care!

+- The braces need to be removed, and you should replace each `{` with `:` at the beginning of an instruction block (this is not true for *array definitions*, which have braces but are not an instruction block, and will probably become a list or tuple with `[]` or `()`.

+- Remove the `;` at the end of the lines.

 - Comments with `//` in Java become comments with `#`.
 Multiline comments with `/*…*/` can be converted to *docstrings*, with triple quotes in Python, `""" … """`.

 - Java is a *static typing  language* and Python is a *dynamic typing language* that means we will remove all type declarations.
 Remove `int`, `float`,` String`, `color`,` boolean` from variable declarations.
 For example, `int i = 0;` becomes `i = 0`.